twright/FMI-Reachability-Reproducibility/README.md

 In order to run this you will need a working [Docker client](https://docs.docker.com/desktop/) installed.

-Then you can run the package via the terminal command ``podman run -p 8888:8888 thomasdwright/fmi-reachability:1.00``.
+Then you can run the package via the terminal command ``docker run -p 8888:8888 thomasdwright/fmi-reachability:1.00``.

 This will first download the image (this may take a while) and then launch a Jupyter lab server instance.
 You can then access this server in your web browser by opening the link provided in the command output:
 ![Image with Jupyter lab link](./images/jupyter-link.png)